 I’m a meathead.
 I have been most of my life, even if I didn’t look the part.
 I used to love being in the gym, especially the culture that surrounds it.
 I love the idea of a group of people pushing themselves to be better each and every day.
 I love the understanding that occurs between people when they recognize that they’ve figured it out, that they’re no longer new to this, and that they’ve both committed themselves to staving off the decline that comes with age.
 We’re all trying to slow the decline, but we’re also trying to improve upon the bodies we’ve been given.
 We’re trying to add muscle, to run faster, to become even more flexible than we were the day before.

 It’s not all vanity.
 We’re also letting out the anger and frustration that can accumulate over the course of a day, a week, even a lifetime, and it feels good to let it out.
 Aside from my therapist’s office, the gym was the most cathartic place I went on a regular basis.
-It’s a place to work, and at some point it became a place of worship for me, a place I needed to go in order to make sure that at the end of the day, I felt like myself.
+It’s a place to work, and at some point it became a place of worship for me, a place I needed to go in order to make sure that at the end of the day, I feel like myself.

 Nowadays, my workouts take place in the comfort of my own home with some cheap equipment.
 I love calisthenics, training with my own bodyweight, and I’m not sure I’ll ever return to weights or a crowded gym.
 I love working out at my own pace, to my own music, without having to wait to use any of the machines or equipment.
 I love the freedom that training with your own body offers you, and for the past four years of my life, I haven’t wanted anything else.
 It’s been the thing I was looking for.
 It’s been all I’ve ever wanted.